Secured vs. Unsecured Debt

 A secured debt is a form of debt backed by the debtor’s property, such as a house or car used as collateral.

-A secured debt is almost always secured or created with liens.
-This means that when a debtor enters in secured debt, they give the creditors a right to seize their provided property.
-The creditors can only take the property when the debtor cannot fulfill or pay the credit based on the agreed specified time frame.
+A secured debt is almost always secured or created with written documents, signed by the borrower, that “attaches” the debt to the collateral.
+The law calls this attachment a “lien”.
+This means that when a debtor enters in secured debt, they give the creditors a right to seize specific property.
+The creditors can take the property when the debtor fails to pay the credit based on the agreed specified time frame.
 There are also two types of lien – a voluntary and involuntary lien.
-By working with an experienced Portland secured and unsecured debt attorney, they can help you clearly understand how the lien and other types of debt can affect you, as well how you can strip the lien in your property.
+An experienced Portland secured and unsecured debt attorney can help you clearly understand how the lien and other types of debt can affect you.
+And also whether you can strip the lien in your property.

 With a voluntary lien, the debtor is consensually approving or granting the creditor a legal right to the property as a form of security to repay the debt.
-A perfected lien provides a document or proof that a creditor has a legal right over the collateral items.
+A voluntary lien can be “perfected” when the creditor files written proof with the State office responsible for such filings.
+A “perfected” lien provides notice to the world (and future creditors) that this creditor has a legal right over the collateral items.
 The perfecting of a lien is a mandatory action to give the creditor authority – which applies to different state laws and collateralized property types.
+A common type of voluntary lien is a mortgage on a residence or a notation on a motor vehicle title that a lender exists.

-On the other hand, the involuntary lien is almost always done by the state or bankruptcy court.
-This often happens when the court gives a legal body the right to seize or confiscate the debtor’s property if the debt is left unpaid.
+An involuntary lien is imposed on a debtor via state or court action.
+A state stature may give a creditor a right to seize or confiscate the debtor’s property if the debt is left unpaid.
+This can also happen via court action when the Court enters a “judgment” against a debtor can may become an involuntary lien against real property.
 These liens include income tax, real estate, judgment, or landlord liens.

 Advantages and Disadvantages of a Secured Debt